UMDLARS/ProceduralGeneration/README.md

 a topology such that there is a path from node `start` to node `end`.
 It will also assign vulnerability types to nodes on the path from `start` to `end` such that the path can be traversed.

+It can be run like this:

+`python3 injector.py`

+And generates JSON in this form:

 ```
 {